P4ALLcerthiti/P4ALL_Social_Network_Interaction/README.md

 1. [Code] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Code): This includes the source code of the Social Network Interaction Module.
 2. [Supplementary] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary):
 	1. [App] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary/App) : This includes the source code of  sample application that uses the Social Network Interaction Module.
-	2. [Supplementary Files] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary/SupplementaryFiles/TwitterData): Contains the examples files test1.csv, test2.csv, testFileFollowers.csv and testFileFollowing.csv that can be
+	2. [Supplementary Files] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary/SupplementaryFiles/TwitterData): Contains the example files test1.csv, test2.csv, testFileFollowers.csv and testFileFollowing.csv that can be
 	   used in two groups and are necessary for a user to test k-partite graph.
-The first group (testFile1.csv and testFile2.csv) is a small and very simple example and the second group (testFileFollowers.csv and testFileFollowing.csv) contains real data from twitter that presents the followers IDs and the following people IDs of some random twitter users.
+The first group (test1.csv and test2.csv) is a small and very simple example and the second group (testFileFollowers.csv and testFileFollowing.csv) contains real data from twitter that presents the followers IDs and the following people IDs of some random twitter users.
 3. [API Documentation] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/API%20Documentation) : This includes a documentation of module's basic functions.